 - Public Lands Act dispositions for commercial and industrial activities

-- Drinking water management and the remaining host of activities Alberta Environment and Parks regulates
+- drinking water management and the remaining host of activities Alberta Environment and Protected Areas regulates

 For applicants, DRAS will provide: